A Survey on XAI for 5G and Beyond Security: Technical Aspects, Challenges and Research Directions: Role of XAI on Security Issues of Cross Layer aspects

 \subsubsection{Possible Security Threats, Challenges, Issues}

-Network slicing means partitioning network architectures into virtual elements.
-This allows operators to meet customized client needs \cite{studios2020}.
+Network slicing means partitioning network architectures into virtual elements across a single physical network.
+It allows operators to meet customized client needs \cite{studios2020}.
 It is highly analogous to dynamically allocating computer resources to enable concurrent execution of threads in a complex software system, a notion known as program slicing.
 Program slicing divides (disaggregates) software routines into many threads and configures computing resources to create virtual computing environments for parallel processing.
 Similarly, through the segmentation of network designs into virtual components, \gls{SDN} and \gls{NFV} provide much more network flexibility than previously possible on top of the physical infrastructure, customizing the deployment of B5G resources and functions required to serve specific consumers and market groups by the network operators.

-Authors of \cite{cunha2019network} have reported on both classical (well researched) security threats and non-trivial (less researched) threats affecting network slicing.
+Authors of \cite{cunha2019network} have reported on both classical (well-researched) security threats and non-trivial (less researched) threats affecting network slicing.
 Some classical security threats can include traffic injection into interfaces, network slice manager impersonation, host platform impersonation, and unauthorized monitoring of interfaces.
-Among the security threats that are non-trivial but yet to further research, passive side channel, active side channel, compromise of the function, and other end device vulnerabilities can be seen as prominent.
-It is worth noting that these security threats violate at least one of the leading security principles (confidentiality, authentication, authorization, availability, and integrity) of the sub-networks.
+Among the non-trivial security threats that are yet to be further researched, passive side channel, active side channel, compromise of the function, and other end device vulnerabilities can be seen as prominent.
+It is worth noting that these security threats violate at least one of the leading security principles of sub-networks (confidentiality, authentication, authorization, availability, and integrity).